Adamcake/Bolt/app/README.md

     -   `jx_...`: see "JX Variables" section
     -   `version`: a version of a newer launcher version to install (see `hdos_installed_version` above for where this number is obtained.)
 If set, there must also be POST data containing the downloaded contents of the JAR file.
 The JAR will be saved and launched.
 If successful, `hdos_installed_version` will be updated with the new version.

+If plugins are supported on the current system, these additional requests will be available.
+If not, these will respond with 400.

+-   `/list-game-clients`: responds with a JSON-encoded list of the game clients currently connected via the plugin library.
+-   `/save-plugin-config`: same as `save-config` except writing to plugins.json
+-   `/read-json-file`: responds with the contents of the given JSON file, or 404 if it doesn't exist
+    -   `path`: absolute path to the file, generally the one returned from json-file-picker

 ## JX Variables

 The following variables are used to pass authentication info to a game when launching it.
 They're the same across all games and clients.

--   `jx_access_token`: access token for legacy-type accounts
--   `jx_refresh_token`: login refresh token for legacy-type accounts
 -   `jx_session_id`: Session ID obtained from OAuth token exchange; stored as `session_id` in credentials object
--   `jx_character_id`: The ID of the unique game character the user wants to log into - not used for legacy accounts, since they contain only a single game account
+-   `jx_character_id`: The ID of the unique game character the user wants to log into
--   `jx_display_name`: the display name of the account being logged into - optional, should be left unset if the account has no display name according to the login server
+-   `jx_display_name`: the display name of the account being logged into - optional, as new accounts will not have a display name yet

 # App